Do you have a blog? Do this to improve your SEO positioning

 Images and/or Videos

-Adding multimedia, in this case images or videos favor user interaction, causing them to stay longer on the page.
+Adding multimedia, in this case images or videos, encourages user interaction, causing them to stay on the page longer.

-• Weight: Image weighing less than 100 KB, in video it is recommended that it be an embed to avoid slowing down the site.
+• Weight: Image weight less than 100 KB, in video it is recommended that it be an embed to avoid slowing down the site.

 • Title, description and/or legend: It is recommended to use keywords referring to the image in relation to the content where it is being placed.

-There is an image-focused element known as an alt attribute.
-The alt attribute improves accessibility for people with visual disabilities, in turn, in case the image is broken within the content, the description of the image appears as text.
+There is an element focused on images known as the alt attribute.
+The alt attribute improves accessibility for people with visual disabilities; in turn, if the image is broken within the content, the image description appears as text.

-For the alt attribute, it is recommended to use keywords that describe said image, in terms of its extension that does not exceed 100 characters.
+For the alt attribute, it is recommended to use keywords that describe said image, in terms of its length that does not exceed 100 characters.

 Internal Links

-Internal links have a primary function, it is to help the search engine robot to find more pages related to the content within the website to add them to its index.
+Internal links have a primary function, it is to help the search engine find more pages related to the content within the website to add them to its index.

-It is recommended that for every three paragraphs of content a link be added.
+It is recommended that a link be added for every three paragraphs of content.

-• Be active, that is, with a 2xx status, which means that it is available and in good communication with the site's server.
+• Be active, that is, with a 2xx status, which means that it is available and in good communication with the site server.

 • The anchor text or also called anchor text must be consistent with the content of the link.

-• The link must contain DOFOLLOW, the reason is to convey your authority around the pages of the site.
+• The link must contain DOFOLLOW, the reason is to convey your authority around the site pages.

 It is recommended not to hide links to manipulate the ranking.

-Site speed is a huge ranking factor, having a slow site causes a bad user experience.
-The user searches for immediate content that satisfies his need at that moment.
+Site speed is a great ranking factor, having a slow site causes a bad user experience.
+The user searches for immediate content that satisfies their need at that moment.

 Therefore, the site must improve its speed so that your experience is optimal.
 We recommend performance tools that help provide guidance on critical elements that affect your performance.